My favorite donut shop Mighty O’s is running a Square Holder campaign.

 Micro loans.
 In short.

 I like CSC because the goal is that the capital is sourced within the community.
-There’s a likely hood you’re already a customer or investor and you now have an incentive to keep investing or eating locally.
+There’s a likely hood you’re already a customer and you now have an another incentive to keep eating locally.
 A ROI buffer that comes with proximity.

-Example: Triodos – Check out their homepage- when you purchase a CD with them you can see were your money is going.
+Triodos bank is a good example of leveraging proximity through transparency.
+Check out their homepage.
+When you purchase a CD with them you can see were your money is going.

-Negative feedback loops are important because they help maintain a state of balance inside the body (homeostasis) and between the body and the rest of the natural world.
+Negative feedback loops: Negative feedback loops are important because they help maintain a state of balance inside the body called homeostasis and between the body and the rest of the natural world.
 What happens without it?
 The body invites disease.
-You see this as malignant cells (overgrowth/ cancer)- companies becoming the things they should be.
-E.g. Peeble: E-Paper Watch.
+You see this as malignant cells (the wrong kind of growth or cancer) companies becoming the things they should be.
+Peeble E-Paper Watch for example.
 Funding goal: $100,000.
 Money Raised: $10,266,845. www.wired.com/2012/07